-Certificate of Appointment -- The document that authorizes an individual to execute contractual documents subject to any limitations set forth in the certificate.
+Certificate of Appointment -- The document that authorizes an individual to execute and administer, on behalf of the Airports Authority, contracts and other contractual instruments such as modifications, change orders, task orders, delivery orders, purchase orders, and blanket purchase orders, subject to any limitations set forth in the certificate.

-Certification -- The process by which a business enterprise is determined to be an eligible Disadvantaged Business Enterprise (DBE) under 49 CFR Part 23 and Part 26 as amended or a Local Disadvantaged Business Enterprise (LDBE) under the Airports Authority's LDBE Program.
+Certification -- The process by which a business enterprise is determined to be an eligible Disadvantaged Business Enterprise (DBE) under 49 CFR Part 23 and Part 26, as amended or a Local Disadvantaged Business Enterprise (LDBE) under the Airports Authority's LDBE Program.